cpuyyp/MCMC-Model-Selection-Project/README.md

 # MCMC-Model-Selection-Project

-This repository is for my course project for STA 5107 Computational Methods in Statistic 2.
+This repository contains my course project and my python code for STA 5107 Computational Methods in Statistic 2.